 In fMRI studies, it's common to look at both the overall level of activity and multivariate measures of the patterns of activity.
 Often there is meaningful information present in both measures, and we want to know to what extent the information in patterns of activity is separate from information in the mean level of activity.

-In the paper linked to in Area 3, Nick Turk-Browne and I develop a tool called Multivariate-univariate dependence (MUD) analysis, which allows you to look at the relationship between voxels' influence on univariate activity and pattern similarity.
+In the first paper linked to in Area 3, Nick Turk-Browne and I develop a tool called Multivariate-univariate dependence (MUD) analysis, which allows you to look at the relationship between voxels' influence on univariate activity and pattern similarity.
 Check out the supplement for simulations.